Bukit Rahman Putra Selangor, Malaysia Travel Guide

 Most operate from 10:00 AM to 10:00 PM daily in the Klang Valley.

-Generally open from 9:FROM 12 am TO 4:30 PM, Monday to Friday.
+Typically open from 9 o'clock:00 AM to 4:30 PM, Monday to Friday.
 Some branches open Saturdays.

 Hours vary widely.
-Hawker stalls and Mamak eateries frequently open in the morning morning until late night, with many operating 24/7.
+Hawker stalls and Mamak eateries frequently open early morning until late night, having lots of operating 24/7.

 Malaysia observes numerous public holidays, both national and state-level, for various religions and national events.